Dear Burned Out Homeschool Mom,

 Most of us go through burnout at one time or another.
 It’s not fun.
 It’s not something we want to go through.
 But it is normal.
 And it is possible to get through it and keep on going with a happy life and a happy and productive homeschool!
 Going through burnout does not mean that you have to send your children to school somewhere in order to feel better again.
 It doesn’t mean you’ll always feel this way.
 It just means that you need to make a few changes in order to handle things until you feel better.
 It means you need to reach out for help.
 It means you need to give yourself some grace for a while.

-Want more information about preventing or dealing with homeschool burnout?
+Want more information about preventing or dealing with homeschool burnout and other related topics?

 Here are some additional articles that I think you’ll find helpful!